soham97/soham97.github.io/_pages/about.md

 I am an Applied Scientist on the Microsoft Speech team.
 I am also a PhD student in the [MLSP group](http://mlsp.cs.cmu.edu/) at Carnegie Mellon University.
 My research interests include audio processing, self-supervised learning, and responsible AI.

 Previously, I received my masters degree from Carnegie Mellon University and B.Tech from VJTI.
 I have been an intern at Microsoft, Siemens R&D, and Siemens.
 My Microsoft research page can be found [here](https://www.microsoft.com/en-us/research/people/sdeshmukh/).

+**Research opportunities:** If you have questions or want to collaborate with me, feel free to email me at sdeshmuk - at - andrew.cmu.edu